farrimoh/tweet_generator/README.md

 - If you get connection errors with Ollama, ensure the service is running
 - For Hugging Face errors, verify your API token is valid
 - Check your internet connection when using cloud models
+- Make sure your .env file is in the project root directory

 ## 📝 License